Soap Opera Hopper Nicolas Coster

 “When I was on The Secret Storm and Young Doctor Malone you couldn’t be in the same bed, even if you were married.
 And you couldn’t use the word pregnant.
 You had to say, ‘with child.’”

 The prime-time serial Our Private World (May-Sept.
 1965) was a unique spin-off from the daytime soap opera As The World Turns.
-As The World Turns actress Eileen Fulton brought her character of Lisa Hughes to Our Private World, to co-star with Nicolas Coster, who played her future husband John Eldridge; familiar daytime face Don Hastings also appeared on Our Private World.
+As The World Turns actress Eileen Fulton brought her character of Lisa Hughes to Our Private World, to co-star with Nicolas Coster, who played her future husband John Eldridge; familiar daytime face Don Hastings also appeared on Our Private World with them.

-Nicolas Coster would work with Eileen Fulton again when he reprised the character of John Eldridge on As The World Turns in 1966; and again from 1993-1995 as a different character, Eduardo Grimaldo (another husband for the many-times-married character of Lisa on As the World Turns).
+Coster reprised the character of John Eldridge on As The World Turns in 1966; and returned to the series from 1993-1995 as a different character, Eduardo Grimaldo (another husband for Fulton’s many-times-married character of Lisa on As the World Turns).

 During the 1970’s, Nicolas Coster was a regular cast member on several of the most popular daytime soap operas.
 He was an original cast member of the new soap Somerset, playing Robert Delaney from 1970-1972.
 After some conflicts with Somerset’s Executive Producer Lyle Hill, Coster left to work for producer Paul Rauch.